close

 <img src="./demo.png" />

-Both usage above will be transformed into:
+Both usages are transformed into:

 index.mdx